• Skip to primary navigation

 ingredients of vegan kare kare

-In a large pot, heat the oil over medium heat.
-Add onions and garlic until it becomes translucent:
+In a large pot, heat the oil over medium high heat.
+Saute onions and garlic until it becomes translucent:

 sauteed garlic and onions for vegan kare kare recipe